dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 :doc:`dials.index<../../programs/dials_index>` will return the best fitting triclinic (:math:`P\ 1`) solution.
-A separate program, :doc:`dials.refine_bravais_settings<../../programs/dials_refine_bravais_settings>`, can be used to analyse the lattice symmetry and suggest a higher-symmetry point group.
+A separate program, :doc:`dials.refine_bravais_settings<../../programs/dials_refine_bravais_settings>`, can then be used to analyse the lattice symmetry and suggest a higher-symmetry point group.
 As this also does geometry refinement, we need to ensure the detector distance remains fixed: